paul-abbott/paul-abbott.github.io/projects/solo-argos-cherry.md

 <br>
 _(dissolve, growth)_
 <br>
-I performed twice for approximately thirty minutes, during which the weaved _Piff Paff Puff_ sound played through/into the room and I played an acoustic drum kit, and some (_spilled_) synthetic sounds.
+I performed twice for approximately thirty minutes, during which the weaved [archival audio] sound played through/into the room and I played an acoustic drum kit, and some (_spilled_) synthetic sounds.

 •